ELIXIR-Belgium/2019-05-15-Ghent/plan.md

   - what are the fears of opening up the code?
   - what are the fears of contributing to someones code?

-## make sources code publicly available from day one
+## make sources code publicly accessible from day one

 - start with empty README.md file
 - introduction to markdown